hschne/rails-mini-profiler/README.md

 ## Development

 Tests and development runs will use the `Dummy` application, which resides in `spec/dummy`.
-To run Rails Mini Profiler locally run `rails s`.
+To run Rails Mini Profiler locally execute `rails s`.
 To run the tests execute:

 ```ruby
 bundle exec rspec